 - 9.1.
 The lead manager, with support from HR, shall prepare a formal consultation document on the proposed change.
-This will be forwarded to Union JPF, for their information, prior to the consultation launch and will include: - the nature of the proposed change - reasons for the proposed change - plans for management of the change - expected timelines - arrangements for ensuring staff and trade unions are kept fully informed - measures to minimise the impact of the proposed change - identification of posts which are the same or substantially the same in the old and new structures. - where the proposals will lead to a reduction in the numbers of employee's bands/ grades or occupational groups, management will identify the positions, individuals or pool of employees who are at risk of redundancy. - selection arrangements for posts within the new structure.
-(Appendix C) - new and revised evaluated job descriptions. - Equality Impact Assessment on proposed change.
+This will be forwarded to Union JPF, for their information, prior to the consultation launch and will include: - The nature of the proposed change - Reasons for the proposed change - Plans for management of the change - Expected timelines - Arrangements for ensuring colleagues and trade unions are kept fully informed - Measures to minimise the impact of the proposed change - Identification of posts which are the same or substantially the same in the old and new structures. - Where the proposals will lead to a reduction in the numbers of colleague's bands/ grades or occupational groups, management will identify the positions, individuals or pool of colleagues who are at risk of redundancy. - Selection arrangements for posts within the new structure.
+(Appendix C) - New and revised evaluated job descriptions. - Equality Impact Assessment on proposed change.